 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT03019003|

-Recruitment Status : Recruiting
+Recruitment Status : Active, not recruiting

 First Posted : January 12, 2017

 Last Update Posted : February 21, 2023

 The study interventions involved in this study are:

 |Head and Neck Cancer||Drug: Oral Decitabine Drug: Durvalumab||Phase 1 Phase 2|